A Beginners Guide to Motor Trade Insurance

 Motor trade insurance is often seen as vital cover to have if you work in any business that is related to car industry.
 If you’re a car dealer or someone who owns and runs a garage having some sort of trade cover is a must.
 Furthermore, it is a legal requirement for you to be sufficiently insured once you are professional involved in the motor trade.

-Below is a list of business where having motor trade cover would be recommended:
+Below is a list of businesses Utility Saving Expert would recommend having motor trade cover:

 If you run a business that deals with vehicle repairs